Images

 - Templates and ISOs can be ordered and organized so that the Templates and ISOs at the top of the screen are presented to the User first when they create an Instance.

-- New Templates can be either uploaded locally from the User’s machine or from a URL.
+Templates or ISO's can be either uploaded locally from the User’s machine or from a Local File.

 - From the OpenCloud main screen, click on